ucsd-ml-arts/ml-art-final-ohjay/README.md

 Any implementation details or notes we need to repeat your work.
 - Does this code require other pip packages, software, etc?
 - Does it run on some other (non-datahub) platform?
 (CoLab, etc.)

+## Other Potential Directions

+- Directly generate polygon meshes, e.g. based on [this paper](http://www.nobuyuki-umetani.com/publication/2017_siggatb_explore/2017_siggatb_ExploringGenerative3DShapes.pdf).
+  - _Why didn't I do this?_ I wanted voxels for the obvious artificiality and for convenience during layout generation.
+- Generate photorealistic materials, e.g. based on [this paper](https://keunhong.com/publications/photoshape/).
+  - _Why didn't I do this?_ I wanted the objects to have a stylized quality to them, as opposed to being realistic.
+- Generate higher-resolution voxel objects, e.g. based on [this project](https://github.com/EdwardSmith1884/Multi-View-Silhouette-and-Depth-Decomposition-for-High-Resolution-3D-Object-Representation).
+  - _Why didn't I do this?_ Not enough time.
+- Generate voxel objects from sketches, e.g. based on [this project](https://github.com/maxorange/pix2vox).
+  - _Why didn't I do this?_ Too much unnecessary overhead; doesn't really add to final product if non-interactive.
+- Train the object generator on my own dataset.
+  - _Why didn't I do this?_ Not enough time.

 ## References